-- Only access the personal information that you have authority to access and only for authorised purposes - Only allow other staff to access personal information if they have appropriate authorisation - Only allow individuals who are not Trust staff to access personal information if you have specific authority to do so - Keep personal information secure (e.g., by complying with rules on access to premises, computer access, encryption, password protection, and secure file storage and destruction in accordance with the Trust's policies) - Not store personal information on local drives or on personal devices that are used for work purposes
+• Only access the personal information that you have authority to access

+- and onlyfor authorised purposes in line with your job role(s). - Only allow other staff to access personal information if they have appropriate authorisation. - Only allow individuals who are not Trust staff to access personal information if youhave specific authority to do so. - Keep personal information secure (e.g., by complying with rules on access to premises, computer access, encryption, password protection, and secure file storageand destruction in accordance with the Trust's policies) - Not store personal information on local drives or on personal devices that are used forwork purposes.